 Do Window Coverings Reduce Heat Gain?

 Yes.
 When you cover windows, you reduce the light from entering your home and provide a barrier between the exterior and interior air.
 That being said, there are some window coverings that are better at this than others.
 As your local Minneapolis-St Paul area window covering experts, it’s our job to fill you in on the best options–based on the type of heat transfer you’re facing.
+Learn more about solutions designed to improve comfort on our Window Covering Solutions page.

 Cellular Shades